New Zealand FM's 'strategic anxiety' about Pacific

 "One motivated by our understanding of the scale of the challenges the Pacific faces -- stemming from existential climate change issues and ever-present poor economic and social outcomes."

-The diplomatic push will begin when Peters joins Prime Minister Jacinda Ardern Saturday on a five-day Pacific trip taking in Tonga, Samoa, Niue, and the Cook Islands.
+The diplomatic push will begin when Peters joins Ardern Saturday on a five-day Pacific trip taking in Tonga, Samoa, Niue, and the Cook Islands.

+Ardern spoke Friday at the press conference of her nation's "deep relationship" with the Pacific nations.

+She said the region's numerous challenges, such as the impact of climate change and rising sea levels, would benefit from joint action with Australia and New Zealand.